 Short-term Care: Rehospitalizations

-In St Margaret Hall, 16.29 Percentage of Residents Rehospitalized
+In St Margaret Hall, 5.47% of Residents Rehospitalized

 Short-term Care: ER Visits